Suzhou Anhui, China Travel Guide

 Summer has very hot, humid weather and heavy rain.
 Winter offers cold, stark conditions.

 Monsoon season (June to July) can lead to localized flooding.
-Summers can bring heatwaves with temperatures above 35°C, requesting precautions against heatstroke.
-Winters may experience cold snaps below 0°C.
+Summers may cause heatwaves with the weather above 35°C, requesting precautions against heatstroke.
+Winters may encounter cold snaps below 0°C.

 Appropriate clothing for each season matters.
 Light layers for spring, breathable fabrics for summer, warm items for autumn, and heavy winter gear for colder months.
 Always check the forecast before packing.

-Spring and Autumn offer comfortable temperatures and lower humidity.
+Spring and Autumn offer agreeable temperatures and lower humidity.

 This activity remains year-round, dress appropriately for the weather.